Skip to contents

 Details

 Sequences are denoised according to the UNOISE version 3 algorithm by Robert Edgar, but without the de novo chimera removal step.
-In the this algorithm, clustering of sequences depend on both the sequence distance and the abundance ratio.
+In this algorithm, clustering of sequences depends both on their similarity and their abundances.
 The abundance ratio (skew) is the abundance of a new sequence divided by the abundance of the centroid sequence.
 This skew must not be larger than beta if the sequences should be clustered together.
 Beta is calculated as 2 raised to the power of minus 1 minus alpha times the sequence distance.
 The sequence distance used is the number of mismatches in the alignment, ignoring gaps.
 This means that the abundance must be exponentially lower as the distance increases from the centroid for a new sequence to be included in the cluster.
-Nearer sequences with higher abundances will form their own new clusters.

 If log_file is NULL and centroids is specified, clustering statistics from VSEARCH will not be captured.